Share this page:

 What is unique about the OWP Pharmaceuticals business model?

-OWP Pharmaceuticals enjoys a heartfelt, strategic, and innovative relationship with the ROW Foundation.
+OWP Pharmaceuticals enjoys a heartfelt, strategic, and innovative relationship with ROW Global.
 Together they form a concerted organization with shared goals and values that result in true Pharmaceutical Social Enterprise.
 OWP uses commercial success for the common good by supporting humanitarian projects rather than solely maximizing profits.

-How and why does OWP Pharmaceuticals strategically partner with the nonprofit ROW Foundation?
+How and why does OWP Pharmaceuticals strategically partner with the nonprofit ROW Global?

 OWP Pharmaceuticals was founded on drastically different values than most pharmaceutical companies.
 It is not to solely maximize profits for shareholders, but instead to harness the power and efficiency of socially focused capitalism to make the world a better place.
 We refer to this as Social Enterprise 2.0.
 We designed a two-track solution to reach our goals; a market-based company to harness the marketplace and a not-for-profit organization to direct this financial power to needy parts of the world.

-The ROW Foundation is not a short-term solution to a long-term problem.
-OWP Pharmaceuticals is the sustainable, ongoing economic engine that makes possible the ROW Foundation’s programs around the world.
+ROW Global is not a short-term solution to a long-term problem.
+OWP Pharmaceuticals is the sustainable, ongoing economic engine that makes possible ROW Global’s programs around the world.
 Income to the foundation is directly linked to the sales revenues of OWP.
 As OWP grows, so does the humanitarian work of ROW.

 What does “Pharmaceutical Social Enterprise” mean?